Immigration Act of 1924: Provisions

-The immigration act made permanent the basic limitations on immigration to the United States established in 1921 and modified the National Origins Formula, which had been established in that year.
+The immigration act made permanent the basic limitations on immigration to the U.S. established in 1921 and modified the National Origins Formula, which had been established in that year.
 In conjunction with the Immigration Act of 1917, it governed American immigration policy until the Immigration and Nationality Act of 1952, which revised it completely, was passed.

 The act provided that no alien ineligible to become a citizen could be admitted to the U.S. as an immigrant.
 That was aimed primarily at Japanese aliens, although they were not explicitly named in the act.
 It imposed fines on transportation companies who landed aliens in violation of U.S. immigration law.
 It defined the term "immigrant" and designated all other alien entries into the U.S. as "non-immigrant," or temporary visitors.
 It also established classes of admission for such non-immigrants.

 The act set a total immigration quota of 165,000 for countries outside the Western Hemisphere, an 80% reduction from average before World War I, and barred immigrants from Asia, including Japan.
 However, the Philippines was then a U.S. colony and so its citizens were U.S. nationals and could thus travel freely to the U.S. The act did not include China since it was already barred under the Chinese Exclusion Act.

 The 1924 act reduced the annual quota of any nationality from 3% of their 1910 population (as defined by the Emergency Quota Act of 1921) to 2% of the number of foreign-born persons of any nationality residing in the U.S. according to the 1890 census.
 A more recent census existed, but at the behest of a eugenics subcommittee chaired by eugenicist Madison Grant, Congress used the 1890 one to increase immigrants from Northern and Western Europe and to decrease those from Eastern and Southern Europe.
 According to Commonweal, the act "relied on false nostalgia for a census that only seemed to depict a homogenous, Northern European–descended nation: in reality, 15 percent of the nation were immigrants in 1890."